Charge fluctuations, hydrodynamics and transport in the square-lattice Hubbard model

 Our weak coupling calculation is complementary to the semi-classical Boltzmann equation approach of Kiely and Mueller~\onlinecite{Kiely2021}.
 It is not clear that either of the two approaches yield exact results, even in the $U\rightarrow 0$ limit, thus it is important to cross check the results and look for robust, shared features.
 Indeed, our results at low dopings are in excellent qualitative agreement with the Boltzmann equation - we observe linear resistivity at half-filling and an emerging $T^2$ at low temperature as one dopes away from half-filling.
 However, there is a significant quantitative difference in the values of $\tilde{\rho}_\mathrm{dc}$.
-The Boltzmann equation predicts the high-temperature asymptotic behavior $\tilde{\rho}_\mathrm{dc}=0.076 (T/t) = 0.304 (T/4t)$ while our Kubo bubble theory yields $\tilde{\rho}_\mathrm{dc}=13.08 (T/4t)$.
-The difference is nearly two orders of magnitude.
+The Boltzmann equation predicts the high-temperature asymptotic behavior $\tilde{\rho}_\mathrm{dc}=0.076 (T/t)(U/t)^2 = 4.864 (T/4t)(U/4t)^2$ while our Kubo bubble theory yields $\tilde{\rho}_\mathrm{dc}=13.8 (T/4t)$.
+The difference is half an order of magnitude.
 Comparing to numerically exact FTLM result at $U=1.25$, it is clear that our extrapolated $U\rightarrow 0$ theory strongly overestimates $\rho_\mathrm{dc}$ at high-temperature (see Fig.~\ref{fig:rhodc_Boltzman_vs_bubble_vs_DMFT}).
 However, the coefficient for the linear high-$T$ asymptotics is overestimated by a factor of 2-3, at most.
 Furthermore, we can compute the bubble result at a finite coupling to obtain much better results, the relative error unlikely being more than $30-40\%$ in the relevant range of temperature.
-The Boltzmann theory result extrapolated to $U=1.25$, on the other hand, would be barely visible on the scale of Fig.~\ref{fig:rhodc_Boltzman_vs_bubble_vs_DMFT}.
-Our bubble theory appears to give results in significantly better agreement with the reference FTLM solution.